theiiienrique/theiiienrique.github.io/docs/wordpress.md

 In WordPress, you can add categories to any post.
 Our website categorizes posts by issue.

-Complete the following steps to create a new category:
+To create a new category, follow these steps:

 <Stepper>